simple-login/app/README.md

 Input:
 - `Authentication` header that contains the api key
 - (Optional but recommended) `hostname` passed in query string
+- (Optional) mode: either `uuid` or `word`.
+By default, use the user setting when creating new random alias.

 Output:
 If success, 201 with the new alias, for example